loris-verga/TheDualityOfSimilarity/_includes/intro.md

 ### <span style="color:##ff4500">Exploring the Geometry of Similarity</span>

-Before linking similarity to conflict, we first examine how each distance is distributed across Reddit.
+Before linking similarity to negativity, we first examine how each distance is distributed across Reddit.
 These distributions reveal the shape of each similarity space and provide intuition for how communities are built.

 #### Distribution of Distances